 Effective search engine optimization has become an important tool for businesses to use, as it helps to dictate and report where the business is going online.
 The only problem is that those reports from SEO can often feel overwhelming, and elude to a sinking sensation without finding a life raft to hold onto.
 Search engine optimization tools that are available to companies on a real-time basis are things like conversions, rankings, click-through rates, cost per click volumes, peak click times, etc. It is easy to see how even the most experienced SEO experts will say that search engine optimization was complex a decade ago, let alone how it continues to evolve with each passing day.
 So the question remains, how do you and your team simplify SEO to help your business succeed, without getting overwhelmed in the daunting digital marketing realm?

-Every business or company is different in terms of what they are hoping to accomplish online.
+Every brand is different in terms of what they are hoping to accomplish online.
 Some businesses want to have better communication, provide a resource to consumers, or develop their brand and increase awareness.
-The best way to simplify SEO is to understand what the goal is.
+The best way to simplify SEO is to understand what your goal is.
 There are a few basic questions that can be answered quite simply by you and your team, to make sure everyone is on the same page.
-First, what is the purpose of the website?
+First, what is the purpose of your website?

 The last question you should consider with your team is based on your competitors.
 What are your competitors doing?
-Analyze the competitors in the field you will be facing.
-Are they doing something well, are you and your team hoping to differentiate yourself, is there something you can learn from their past mistakes?
-Answering this question is important because you can identify windows of opportunity that you and your team might have overlooked previously.
+Are they doing something well?
+Are you and your team hoping to differentiate yourselves?
+Is there something you can learn from their past mistakes?
+Answering these questions is important because you can identify windows of opportunity that you and your team might have overlooked previously.

-Once you’ve carefully outlined your strategy, and taken the time to review it to make sure that it aligns properly, then you can go ahead to set it into motion.
 It’s important to note that once you set the ball rolling down the hill, it’s harder to course correct than before it begins.
-It doesn’t mean it can’t course correct at all, however.
+This doesn’t mean you can’t course correct at all, however.

-As with any digital marketing campaign, course corrections will need to occur as the marketing world changes.
-It is important to make sure that when a bump in the road occurs, that you are willing and able to course correct your SEO strategy without having to go back to step zero.
+As with any digital marketing campaign, course corrections will need to happen as the marketing world changes.
+It is important to make sure that when a bump in the road occurs, that you are willing and able to course correct your SEO strategy without having to go back to square one.

-In summation, simplifying search engine optimization campaigns are possible even though it can seem too complex to grasp.
-Simplifying your SEO campaign boils down to understanding the direction in which you wish to move with your SEO efforts, a solid strategy that can carry out the direction, and adjustments that can be made without sacrificing all the work beforehand.
+In summation, simplifying search engine optimization campaigns is possible even though it can seem very complex.
+Streamlining your SEO boils down to understanding the direction you wish to go in, having a solid strategy that can carry you in that direction, and making adjustments without sacrificing all your previous work.